advayta108/zenbu.js/README.md

 ### Why should you use this

-1. Coding agents make it possible to generate software on demand for a specific use case.
-If apps was hackable, users could customization applications for a specific use case without starting from scratch.
-When you write an app in Zenbu your entire app is modifiable and extensible.
+1. Coding agents can generate and customize software on demand for a specific use case.
+A hackable app gives them full access to do that.

-2. Giving users the ability to modify your app makes it possible to explore many more directions than you could yourself
+2. Letting people modify your app means more directions get explored than you could reach on your own.

-3. Zenbu enforces an architecture to make your code extensible through low coupling and high cohesion.
-This makes it possible to make more complex applications without noticable complexity added to your codebase
+3. Extensible code tends to be more maintainable, because it’s already written to be changed.

 ---